ForgeRock/ds-operator/README.md

 EOF
 ```

-* The StorageClass in the ds-operator deployment yaml must also use the CSI driver.
+* The VolumeSpec in the ds-operator deployment yaml should also use a CSI driver.
 When enabling the `GcePersistentDiskCsiDriver` addon, GKE will automatically
   create two new storage classes: `standard-rwo` (balanced PD Disk) and `premium-rwo` (SSD PD disk).
-The example `hack/ds.yaml`  has been updated.

 ### Initializing the Directory Server from a Previous Volume Snapshot